Leah Coumont, PhD – Director, Research & Development

 Dr. Kumaran is supporting GLC to advance our work in the coatings division and through characterization of materials.

-Melissa Faichuk, PhD – Scientific Advisor, Coatings & Corrosion
+Melissa Faichuk, PhD – Scientific Associate, Coatings & Corrosion

 Dr. Faichuk holds a Ph.D. from the University of Western Ontario in Physical Chemistry for her work investigating passive oxide coatings on alloys used as steam generator tubing in CANDU nuclear reactors, and developing methods to reduce their susceptibility to corrosion.
 The scope of her research utilized several physical and electrochemical techniques to examine oxide coating properties to further understand the corrosion behaviour of these materials.
 Surface modification techniques were also investigated as a method of influencing the oxide properties as a way to improve the corrosion resistance of these materials.
 In addition to her Ph.D. work, Dr. Faichuk has worked with multi-disciplinary teams at Canadian Nuclear Laboratories studying the corrosion behaviour of alloys used in CANDU nuclear reactors.

 To continue to pursue her passion for developing materials with superior performance and function, Dr. Faichuk joined GLC aiming to develop coatings and materials for the pipeline and energy sector.

 Josh Genereux – Senior Laboratory Technologist